 Main subject Reference

 Ship arrangement (1)

 Hull and stability Sec 2

 Machinery and systems Sec 3

 Electrical installations (1)

 Automation (1)

 Fire protection and extinction Sec 4

+(4) N .
+Other and the form of the

 (1) No specific requirements for fire fighting ships are given in this Chapter.